-- a.
-Covered outpatient drugs that are billed separately from medical services, in accordance with Section 1927 of the SSA. - 1.
+- 2. Intermediate Care Facilities for the Mentally Retarded (ICF/MR) Legend and non-legend pharmaceuticals are excluded from the facility rate.
+Pharmaceuticals are billed directly by a licensed pharmacy through POS. - 2.
+Outpatient Pharmaceuticals - a.
+Covered outpatient drugs that are billed separately from medical services, in accordance with Section 1927 of the Social Security Administration (SSA). - 1.
 Retail pharmacies, (billed through POS). - 2.
 Home Infusion Therapy (HIT)/Free Standing Infusion Clinics, (billed through POS).
 Refer to Section 1203.2 of this Chapter. - 3.
 Physician administered drugs, all pharmacy charges are billed separately.
-The administered drug is to be billed utilizing the appropriate NDC and NDC quantity.
-The administration of the drug is billed using the appropriate CPT code, (billed through MMIS).
+The administered drug is to be billed utilizing the appropriate National Drug Code (NDC) and NDC quantity.
+The administration of the drug is billed using the appropriate Current Procedural Terminology (CPT) code (billed through MMIS).